hi5/RufaydiumQuickMenu/readme.md

 Hotkey in AutoHotkey notation used to show the menu.

-Editor one executable name (notepad.exe, notepad++.exe, atom.exe, etc) to make limit the menu to specific program.
+Editor: one executable name (notepad.exe, notepad++.exe, atom.exe, etc) to limit the menu to specific program.

 Examples: